uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 2.Assumes Positive Weights: The algorithm assumes all edges have non-negative weights, which might not be applicable in all real-world scenarios (e.g., certain cost factors could be negative).
 Single Source Limitation: Dijkstra's algorithm finds the shortest path from a single source node to all other nodes.
 It isn't inherently designed for scenarios where multiple source-destination pairs need to be optimized simultaneously.

+Alternative Algorithms:
+A* (A-star) Algorithm: This is a more efficient alternative that uses heuristics to speed up the search, particularly in large networks.
+A* is often preferred in scenarios where a path must be found quickly, such as in real-time navigation systems.
+Bellman-Ford Algorithm: Unlike Dijkstra’s, Bellman-Ford can handle graphs with negative weight edges.
+It is slower but can be useful when dealing with specific types of transportation networks where certain paths may have negative costs.
+Floyd-Warshall Algorithm: This algorithm is used to find the shortest paths between all pairs of nodes in a weighted graph.
+It is useful in dense graphs and for scenarios where multiple route optimizations are required.
+By improving traffic management, cities can reduce economic losses and enhance productivity[7].
+This project aims to develop a system that provides optimal routes for travelers within London and aids in effortless navigation within the University of Roehampton campus.
+The system leverages Dijkstra's algorithm to determine the shortest route from the traveler’s starting point to their destination.
+By offering real-time, optimized routing solutions, the system addresses traffic congestion problems by directing travelers through the shortest paths, thereby reducing travel time and enhancing overall efficiency.